 The only people who can resolve the dispute in mediation are the parties themselves.
 There are a number of different ways that a mediation can proceed.
 Most mediations start with the parties together in a joint session.
 The mediator will describe how the process works, will explain the mediator’s role and will help establish ground rules and an agenda for the session.
 Generally, parties then make opening statements.

 During the joint session, it is absolutely helpful for mediators who speak Spanish to be able to explain the process in Spanish to clients.
 When Hispanic non-English speaking clients hear the process directly from the mediators in their native language it helps them feel comfortable and sets them at ease.

 Mediators in Houston that Speak Spanish

 The first mediator I can recommend is mediator Jose Lopez.
 Jose Lopez was first recommended to me by several insurance adjusters.
 As a personal injury lawyer in Houston, was wary at first because he was recommended by so many insurance adjusters but he really works hard to get the case resolved and he has the gray hair and wrinkles that make my Latino clients feel comfortable.
 You can learn more about this mediator by clicking here.

 I also recommend Texas mediator Sherra Gilbert.
-Ms. Gilbert is has been meditating for about a year and has current experience in the civil courts.
-She is board-certified personal injury trial law and worked for a large insurance defense firm for several years.
+Ms. Gilbert is has been meditating for about two years and has recent experience in the civil courts.
+She is board-certified in personal injury trial law and worked for a large insurance defense firm for several years.
 She is quickly gaining a reputation from both sides of the aisle for fairness and hard work.
 Even though she looks young in her picture on her website don’t let the picture fool you she doesn’t look that young in person and is very experienced.

 As a defense attorney for a major insurance company, I would not be surprised if Sherra Gilbert participated in hundreds of mediations prior to becoming a mediator.
 I had a few cases with Ms. Gilbert before she became a mediator and she was no slouch and although a little “bitchy” she was always honest and a straight-shooter.